JoeStrout/Farmtronics/ROADMAP.md

 These will be addressed ASAP.

-- If you leave a bot on top of a crop plant overnight, it will squash it (destroy the plant).
+- When you pick up a bot, its inventory is reset, and anything other than the starter tools is lost.
 - If you leave the farm while a bot is chopping down a tree or stump (with an axe), when you return it may be trying to use a scythe instead.

 ## Unscheduled Future Version